 Angela Ledgerwood is the creator and host of the literary podcast Lit Up, a weekly conversation with some of the world’s most provocative and celebrated writers.
+She is the New York correspondent for Future Women, a global all-inclusive platform for forward-thinking women.
 She also writes Esquire Magazine’s monthly online books coverage.
 She was on the programming team for Fast Company’s Innovation Festival in October 2017.

-The Lit Up Show is produced with the help of Britton Schey at Embassy Row.
-Guests have included Ariel Levy, Maggie Nelson, Hanya Yanagihara, and Ann Patchett.
+The Lit Up Show is produced by PodcastOne and is set to return in July 2018 with Caitlin Moran, Neil Gaimna, Rachel Kushner and Parker Posey… Previous guests have included Salman Rushdie, Karl Ove Knausguaard, Maggie Nelson, Hanya Yanagihara, and Ann Patchett.
 (See full list of guest on iTunes here.)
 She started her writing career interviewing artists for Interview Magazine, and most recently she was Cosmopolitan Magazine’s Books Editor-at-Large.
 Previously she was a features editor at Cosmo where she interviewed some of her favorite people including Senator Elizabeth Warren, Julia Louis-Dreyfus and Senator Kirsten Gillibrand.
 Her nonfiction has been published in Marie Claire, Esquire, The Coveteur, and Condé Nast Traveler.

 She was born in Sydney, Australia, where she graduated from Sydney University with a Bachelor of Arts and a Bachelor of Commerce.
 She spent her final year of undergrad at Cornell University in New York and later completed an MFA in Fiction Writing from Pacific University in Oregon.
-She is a proud founding member of The Wing in New York and a board member of The Freya Project, a monthly fundraising series that donates money to small non-profits located in communities that do not embrace the vital work they perform.
+She is a proud founding member of The Wing in New York.
 She has lived in Sydney, Los Angeles, the Bahamas and now lives in New York.